 Mood disorders are complex psychological disorders in which individuals exhibit uncharacteristic alterations in mood.
 The symptoms and severity of mood disorders vary from person to person, and they can affect individuals’ daily lives and inhibit their ability to carry out routine tasks.
-Symptoms are manifested physiologically and cognitively, and they include: racing thoughts, difficulty concentrating, difficulty sleeping and/or needing to sleep less, emotional sensitivity, and changes in appetite amongst others.
+Symptoms are manifested physiologically and cognitively, and they include racing thoughts, difficulty concentrating, difficulty sleeping and/or needing to sleep less, emotional sensitivity, and changes in appetite amongst others.
 When people exhibit a combination of symptoms, it can incite a mood episode; which is an unusually intense emotional state that occurs for a distinct period of time.
 Each mood episode represents a drastic change from a person’s usual mood or behavior, and the cultivation of these episodes is what typifies a mood disorder.
-Mood disorders, specifically depression and bipolar disorders, are fairly common and fortunately they are treatable.
+Mood disorders, specifically depression and bipolar disorders, are fairly common and fortunately, they are treatable.
 Treatment options include medication, psychotherapy, or a combination of medication and psychotherapy.
-Because mood disorders, their symptoms, and the severity of symptoms are unique to each individual, treatment is highly personalized and handled on a case by case basis.
+Because mood disorders, their symptoms, and the severity of symptoms are unique to each individual, treatment is highly personalized and handled on a case-by-case basis.
 The goal of personalized treatment is to provide individuals with the support and cognitive frameworks necessary to control their mood episodes.

 1.)
 Weight loss (expressed as failure to achieve expected weight gains in children)

 3.)
 Psychomotor agitation or deferral

 1.)
 Depressed mood (expressed as irritability in children)

 5.)
 Suicidal ideation